madprops/airc/README.md

 ---

-`allow_mod`: Who is allowed to change the personality of the ai through instructions.
+`allow_mod`: Who is allowed to modify the personality of the ai through instructions.

 "all" -> anybody, "admins" -> admins and up, "owners" -> only owners.